-To ensure safe and reliable operation of the 1LH, 3LH and DX Series variable frequency drives, it is important to carefully read this manual and to read and observe all warning labels attached to the drive before installing the equipment.
-Please follow all instructions exactly and keep this manual with the equipment at all times for quick and easy reference.
+To ensure safe and reliable operation of Phase Technologies variable frequency drives, it is important to carefully read this manual and to read and observe all warning labels attached to the drive before installing the equipment.
+Please follow all instructions exactly and always keep this manual with the equipment for quick and easy reference.